Mediterranean diet: A heart-healthy eating planBy Mayo Clinic staff

 The heart-healthy Mediterranean is a healthy eating plan based on typical foods and recipes of Mediterranean-style cooking.
 Here's how to adopt the Mediterranean diet.By Mayo Clinic staff

 If you're looking for a heart-healthy eating plan, the Mediterranean diet might be right for you.
 The Mediterranean diet incorporates the basics of healthy eating — plus a splash of flavorful olive oil and perhaps even a glass of red wine — among other components characterizing the traditional cooking style of countries bordering the Mediterranean Sea.

 Most healthy diets include fruits, vegetables, fish and whole grains, and limit unhealthy fats.
 While these parts of a healthy diet remain tried-and-true, subtle variations or differences in proportions of certain foods may make a difference in your risk of heart disease.

 Benefits of the Mediterranean diet

 Research has shown that the traditional Mediterranean diet reduces the risk of heart disease.
-In fact, a recent analysis of more than 1.5 million healthy adults demonstrated that following a Mediterranean diet was associated with a reduced risk of overall and cardiovascular mortality, a reduced incidence of cancer and cancer mortality, and a reduced incidence of Parkinson's and Alzheimer's diseases.
+In fact, an analysis of more than 1.5 million healthy adults demonstrated that following a Mediterranean diet was associated with a reduced risk of death from heart disease and cancer, as well as a reduced incidence of Parkinson's and Alzheimer's diseases.